truenas/middleware/docs/userguide/index.rst

 can replace the lost log device in the :menuselection:`View Volumes --> Volume Status` screen.
 Note that a dedicated log device can not be shared between ZFS pools and that the same device cannot hold both a log and a cache device.

 **ZFS provides a read cache** in RAM, known as the ARC, to reduce read latency.
+FreeNAS® adds ARC stats to top(1) and includes the command:`arc_summary.py`_ and command:`arcstat.py`_ tools for monitoring the efficiency of the ARC.
 If an SSD is dedicated as a cache device, it is known as an
 `L2ARC <https://blogs.oracle.com/brendan/entry/test>`_ and ZFS uses it to store more reads which can increase random read performance.
 However, adding an
 L2ARC is **not** a substitute for insufficient RAM as L2ARC needs RAM in order to function.
 If you do not have enough RAM for a good sized ARC, you will not be increasing performance, and in most cases you will actually hurt performance and could potentially cause system instability.
 RAM is always faster than